Kejelaansha/inet_4031_adduser_scrip/README.md

 ## Description

-This repository contains a Python script designed to automate the process of adding multiple users and their respective groups to a Linux system.
-The purpose of this script is to streamline the configuration of new or existing systems by reading from a predefined input file that lists all the users to be added.
-This approach eliminates the need for manual user creation, making it especially useful for administrators managing a large number of systems.
+This repository creates a python script to automate the process of adding several users and their corresponding groups to a linux system.
+This script reads from an input file that contains a list of all the users that need to be added in order to expedite the configuration process from new systems. .

 The repository also includes a sample input file, `create-users.input`, which serves as a template for specifying the user data in a structured format.
 This script is intended to demonstrate basic principles of automation with Python in a Linux environment.